GoAdminGroup/docs/en/README.md

 # Introduction
 ------

-GoAdmin is a data visualization management platform, providing a complete set of visual ui calls to golang programs, and a built-in sql relational database management backend plugin.
+GoAdmin is a framework, providing a complete set of visual UI calls to golang programs, and a built-in sql relational database management backend plugin.
 <br>
 <br>
-Before we build a management backend, we needed at least one back office engineer, a front-end engineer, to take at least a week.
+In the past, when we try to build an administrative platform, we needed at least one backend IT engineer, a front-end IT engineer, taking at least a week work.
-Now with GoAdmin, we don't need front-end engineers.
-Our back-end engineers don't even need to know the front-end knowledge.
-We can build a complete back-end management system in half an hour.
+Now with GoAdmin, we don't need front-end IT engineers.
+Our back-end IT engineers don't even need to know the front-end knowledge.
+We can build a complete administrative platform or a data visualization platform in half an hour.
-If your requirements are not complicated, just simple crud, then all you need are serveral golang files, and all files can be packaged into a single binary file, which is very convenient for distribution and deployment.
+If your requirements are not so complicated, just simple crud, then all you need are serveral golang files, and all files can be packaged into a single binary file, which is very convenient for distribution and deployment.

-here is very simple example which show you how it work: [https://github.com/GoAdminGroup/example](https://github.com/GoAdminGroup/example)
+Here is a super simple example which quickly shows you how it works: [https://github.com/GoAdminGroup/example](https://github.com/GoAdminGroup/example)

 ## Features